 The projects which our interns are involved in include those serving children on the streets, providing residential care, community family preservation work and school-based gender and HIV/AIDS awareness and education.
 This adds huge value to our programmes, bringing caring people into the lives of children and school-going youth, while also giving the interns the chance to develop their own skills, alongside other trained staff members, when addressing some of the complicated issues that our beneficiaries face.

 The interns themselves often come from the communities they work in.
-This means our network grows, allowing us to reach more young people, while gaining insight into community life from the interns.
+This means our network grows, allowing us to reach more young people while gaining insight into community life from the interns.

 YFC/KZN is committed to instilling and offering interns an opportunity to become followers of Christ, to grow spiritually and to love Christ by serving those in need.

 The mission is to provide opportunities for young people to actively participate in their own holistic development, through a combination of work experience, training and personal development programs.
-This includes developing skills to equip them for future employment and/or study while also learning to serve others, set and work towards achievable goals, learning about themselves and developing greater understandings though learning to think in different and creative ways.
+This includes developing skills to equip them for future employment and/or study while also learning to serve others, set and work towards achievable goals, learning about themselves and developing greater understandings through learning to think in different and creative ways.

 - Work experience: serving in a voluntary capacity in a project working with disadvantaged youth, being mentored by child and youth care workers